some-otter-thing/keepTheBoxGreen-api/README.md

 ### Docker

+Containers are used for reproducible state of software.
 The app has been containerized and has two Docker files for production and development.

 #### To run Docker container